 The promise of direct-to-consumer solutions – think: wellness incentive programs – is great.
-Most operate under the theory that if members are actively engaged in maintaining their health, then they will be invested in achieving better health outcomes leading to fewer doctor’s visits and ultimately fewer costs.
-A new study completely debunks this theory, finding that wellness programs had zero return on the investment.
-(The study examined wellness programs in the workplace, but the results are so clear that they
+Most operate under the theory that members who are actively engaged in maintaining their health will be invested in achieving better health outcomes leading to fewer doctor visits and ultimately to lower costs.
+This study thoroughly debunked that theory, finding that wellness programs had zero return on investment.
+(The study specifically examined wellness programs in the workplace, but the results are so clear that they can and

 Geisinger Health Plan (GHP) needed a change when it came to their provider payments.
 The old process to send electronic payments was time-consuming and expensive – yet, two-thirds of their provider network still received paper checks.